-The three main obstacles to implementation of the program are the lack of comprehensive energy audits, which are essential to evaluate potential projects, timing issues in coordinating the RLF with other funders, and delays in receiving equipment so the improvements can be completed.
+The three main obstacles to implementation of the program have been the lack of comprehensive energy audits, which are essential to evaluate potential projects, timing issues in coordinating the RLF with other funders, and delays in receiving equipment so the improvements can be completed.
 We believe the energy audit situation has been resolved by DRED's Business Resource Center, which has received Stimulus funds to help businesses evaluate their energy use and potential savings.
 Coordination with other funders will continue to be an issue given the different funding cycles and requirements of the various programs.
 Nonetheless, we are committed to leverage as much other funding as possible.
 Finally, we just have to accept the delays in project implementation that are being caused by the flood of stimulus funding.
+For example, it will take Vitex 6 months to receive its equipment and be able to implement its project.